tdoaty/cssi-prework-javascript-arrays/README.md

 + **You Do:** Write a function `iterateArray` that accepts an array of numbers as a parameter.
 The body should also contain an empty array, stored in the variable `newNums`.
 You should iterate over the array of numbers, add 5 to each number, and store the larger number in the array `newNums`.
 The function should return the `newNums` array.

+Open `SpecRunner.html` to make sure you've gotten all of the array tests passing!

 ## Resources